nywinewench/nywinewench.github.io/_posts/2013-10-31-Starting-Again.md

 ![mitchellsign](/photos/mitchell_sign.jpg "Mitchell Vineyards sign in front of vineyard")

 Mitchell Vineyard is the gorgeous, six-acre property of Dave Mitchell, who planted the first vines in 1976.
 "I swear, he knows every single vine.
-He talks to them," Mary, his awesome wife, told me once with a smile.
+He talks to them," Mary, his awesome partner, told me once with a smile.
 Dave is the kind of vineyard owner who sends his team beauty shots of individual vines at 10 pm on a weeknight long after harvest is over.
 In other words, he's my kind of person.

 After ten minutes in the vineyard I never wanted to leave.
 I asked Dave the next day if he needed help for the rest of harvest, and before I knew it, I was a Mitchell Vineyard employee.
 And the next phase of my wine life had begun.